matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ### Optimistic Locking

-Official name of the **versioning**.
-Strategy to prevent lost updates.
-No database locking.
+- An official name of the **versioning**.
+- Strategy to prevent lost updates.
+- No database locking.

 ### When to use pessimistic locking

-When you've got multiple database queries being executed on the same data within a single transaction.
+- When you've got multiple database queries being executed on the same data within a single transaction.

 ### ConcurrentHashMap